CSAllenISDClassroom/scheduling-app-model-your-mom/Functionality.md

 specific box which is chosen by a second parameter that is a number out of which allows you to select the speicific class period you want.

 ### QA
+Expected Output: Course fits in schedule position
+If the user inputs in an invalid position, return “Invalid position for course” If there is a course already in that spot, replace it/swap positions

 ## Return Conflict Warnings Based on Class Placement